sethwilsonUS/aipoetry/README.md

 Please feel free to open a Pull Request if you want to contribute a feature, or just some potential poem topics/styles.
 Topics are easy to contribute and just involve adding them to the relevant string array.
 Styles are a bit more involved; I will write up a guide on those later.

+All pull requests should be made against the `next` branch.
+This is the preview branch.
+Once a change has been approved and merged, it will then be merged into `main` and thus the deployed app.
+But do not make PRs against `main` directly--they will be summarily closed.

 ### Topics

 Here are some common-sense guidelines for submitting topics: